 We asked some of our favorite designers and color theory experts what's new in the world of pink, and how can we be using this ever-on-trend shade in chic and exciting ways.

 1. Keep it dusty

 The easiest pinks to work with, and the ones that have zero risk of becoming too saccharine, are those very dusty, plaster-toned shades.
 Pinks that have a black, grey, or brown undertone are as sophisticated as pink comes.
 They are just one up from a neutral so are perfect as a backdrop for other colors, or as a wall-to-wall (including the ceiling) shade.

-This space designed by Susanna Holmberg (opens in new tab) has a beautiful combination of pinks and deep oranges (one of the most surprising but smartest colors that goes with pink).
+This space designed by Susanna Holmberg has a beautiful combination of pinks and deep oranges (one of the most surprising but smartest colors that go with pink).
 The black accents and modern patterns prevent the palette from becoming too soft and slubby.

 'We decided to create a unique but warm color palette to do so: dusty pink, rust, and complex creams and blues.
 We wanted to establish the color palette immediately via the front entry, which we painted a dusty pink,' explains Susanna.
 'The architecture of the house contains the most charming original arches which we highlighted with a burnt rust color.
 We love using pink, but it’s important to keep it from veering in a direction that feels “little kid” or juvenile.
 Our use of the rust was to elevate the pink, as was the pairing it with the modern photograph and checkered runner.
 A means to celebrate the color, but ensure it feels timeless, unique, and elegant.'